apache/nifi-site/src/pages/markdown/quickstart.md

 ### Build steps

-1. You need a recent Java 7 (or newer) JDK.
+1. You need a recent Java 8 (or newer) JDK for the 1.x NiFi line.
+The 0.x line works on Java 7 or newer.
 2. You need Apache [Maven 3.1.0][maven] or newer.
+3. You need a recent git client for the 1.x NiFi line.
-3. Ensure your MAVEN_OPTS provides sufficient memory.
+4. Ensure your MAVEN_OPTS provides sufficient memory.
 Some build steps are fairly memory intensive
     - These settings have worked well `MAVEN_OPTS="-Xms1024m -Xmx3076m -XX:MaxPermSize=256m"`
-4. Build the entire code base.
+5. Build the entire code base.
 In the root dir of the source tree run `mvn -T C2.0 clean install` You can tweak the maven build settings as you like but the previous command will execute with 2 threads per core.

 Now you should have a fully functioning build off the latest codebase.